ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

   the sun was warm, with a southerly breeze
   High pressure had depressed the silent sea
   The tide went low, exceptionally low.
-  Very few it seemed had ventured to roam on the sands not normally shown and marvel at their great reveal in that magical time when the tide is still.
+  Very few it seemed had ventured out to roam the sands not normally shown and marvel at their great reveal in that magical time when the tide is still.